AT 2017: Day 8, Bly Gap to Beech Gap

 Muskrat Creek Shelter

-As I walked toward Muskrat Creek Shelter, where I intended to stop for a snack, I noticed a hiker was inside.
-It was obvious to me he was writing something on the shelter wall.
+I then walked to Muskrat Creek Shelter, where I intended to stop for a snack.
+A hiker was inside, and as I approached, I quickly realized he was writing on the shelter wall.

-He muttered something about "well, everybody does it," and then left.
+He muttered something like, "Well, everybody does it," then left before he finished.

 Graffitti